'London's jaw-droppingly elegant new space'.

 – Adrian Searle, the Guardian

-Raven Row is a non-profit contemporary art exhibition centre in Spitalfields that is open free to the public, Wednesdays to Sundays.
+Raven Row is a non-profit contemporary art exhibition centre in Spitalfields that is open free to the public, Fridays to Sundays.
 It has been constructed within eighteenth century domestic rooms, onto which 6a architects have added two contemporary galleries, and it stands on the part of Artillery Lane that was known as Raven Row until 1895.

 Raven Row’s programme is intended to appeal both to a specialist audience and a broader, curious public.
 It is led by a desire to test art's purpose outside the market place.
 It will exhibit diverse work of the highest quality, often by established international artists, or those from the recent past, who have somehow escaped London's attention.
 However, the programme will remain improvisatory and un-dogmatic, and the qualities that might constitute Raven Row’s success, its ‘cultural value’, will remain open to question.